SilvesterYu/Solving-Bugs-and-Environments/3-install_Minkowki_Engine_local.md

 ## 3. Export Python path

-cd into the repo folder, get absolute path using `pwd`, copy.
+cd into the repo folder, get absolute path using `pwd` command, copy path.
 Then open

 ```
 nano ~/.bashrc